-Open Entire Karaoke (.kar) File to Melody Track opens a Karaoke file to extract the data to the Melody track.
+Open Entire Karaoke (.kar) File to Melody Track allows you to open a Karaoke file to extract the data to the Melody track.

 Open Song by Title opens the SongPicker, which shows information for up to 60,000 songs.
 It has many filter features for finding songs.
 You can also search songs that have similar chord progressions or melody fragments.